Robert E. Petersen: Personal life

 He married Margie McNally in 1963 and had two sons who died in a 1975 plane crash.
 They resided in a mansion located at 625 Mountain Drive in Beverly Hills, California, formerly owned by actors Harry Joe Brown and Sally Eilers.
 It was designed by architect Paul R. Williams and built from 1937 to 1938.

+Death

+Petersen died of complications from neuroendocrine cancer on March 23, 2007 at St. John's Health Center in Santa Monica, California.
+Margie Petersen died on November 25, 2011.

 Awards

 He was inducted into the Motorsports Hall of Fame of America in 2013.